Provolone vs. Swiss cheese — Health Impact and Nutrition Comparison

 Provolone cheese is cheaper compared to Swiss cheese.
 The average market price for 1lb of provolone cheese is around 12$ compared to the same amount of Swiss cheese, which would cost around 18$.

 After being exposed to air, Swiss cheese can stay in the fridge for about three to four weeks if it is refrigerated properly.
 In comparison, properly stored provolone cheese can stay refrigerated for two to three weeks.

-In this article, we will be comparing the difference between swiss cheese and provolone cheese based on their nutritional data, health impacts, weight loss and diet usage, and downsides.
+In this article, we will compare the difference between Swiss cheese and provolone cheese based on their nutritional data, health impacts, weight loss and diet usage, and downsides.

 Nutritional data comparison

 The glycemic index of both kinds of cheese is the same.
 They are classified as low glycemic index foods.
 The glycemic index of Swiss cheese and provolone is 27.

-Swiss cheese and provolone are both high in calories.
-However, swiss cheese is higher in calories compared to provolone.
-Swiss cheese has 393 calories compared to provolone which has 351 calories.
+Both Swiss cheese and provolone are high in calories, with Swiss cheese being higher.
+Swiss cheese provides 393 calories compared to provolone which provides 351 calories.
 Both are based on 100g of each cheese.

-Provolone contains more carbs than swiss cheese.
-However, they are not high in carbs.
+Provolone contains more carbs than Swiss cheese.
+However, they are not high in carbs, containing less than 3g of carbs per 100g serving.

-Swiss cheese and provolone are rich in proteins.
-Swiss cheese is richer in proteins.
+Swiss cheese and provolone are rich in proteins, with Swiss cheese being richer.
 In addition to that, their amino acid profile is highly versatile and very rich in essential amino acids.
-100g of swiss cheese satisfies nearly 100% of the daily required essential amino acid requirement.
+100g of Swiss cheese satisfies nearly 100% of the daily required essential amino acid requirement.
 When it comes to provolone, a bit more than 100g is needed to satisfy the daily requirements of these essential amino acids.

-It is important to note that most of the calories that come with these cheeses are based on their fat content.
 Swiss cheese is higher in total fats.
-100g of swiss cheese satisfies nearly 50% of the daily requirements of fats.
-Compared to provolone which only provides 40%.
+100g of Swiss cheese provides nearly 50% of the daily requirements of fats, compared to provolone which only provides 40%.
+They also have the same ratio of saturated and unsaturated fats: nearly 67% of fats are saturated.

 One of the most important aspects of the fat profile is the cholesterol content.
 Swiss cheese has a higher cholesterol content than provolone.
 100g of Swiss cheese contains 50% of the required daily value of cholesterol.